Smart & Simple: Tips on Frugal Living That Truly Work

 • Swap instead of buy: Trade books, toys, and clothes with friends or neighbors.

-• Movie Night at Home: Borrow DVDs from the library or stream free content.
+• Movie night at home: Borrow DVDs from the library or stream free content.

-• Restaurant Discounts: Check for coupons online or call ahead for specials.
+• Restaurant discounts: Check online for coupons or call ahead for specials.

 Money-Saving Lifestyle Habits